PawseySC/using-nimbus/_episodes/05-volume-storage.md

 > ## Recovery Challenge
 > Practice everything you've learned by deleting your instance, creating another one, and attaching
 > your data volume to the new instance.
-Only this time, mount the volume somewhere different, say /data2.
 > > ## Solution
 > > Remember, you do __not__ need to create a filesystem again, because that would wipe your data.
 > {: .solution}